AI Workshop: learn to build apps with AI →

 Webhooks

-Webhooks allow external services to be pinged when certain events happen in the repository, like when code is pushed, a fork is made, a tag was created or deleted.
+Webhooks allow external services to be pinged when certain events happen in the repository, like when code is pushed, a fork is made, or a tag is created or deleted.

 When an event happens, GitHub sends a POST request to the URL we told it to use.